Lee Sin Build Guide by Fruity28

 Max your Resonating Strike Vs this lane.

 Whenever she Twilight Shrouds run into the middle of the shroud and Tempest.
 This will reveal her.
+Another alternative to this is to buy a pink ward and place it in the shroud when you're all-inning her.

 Buying Hexdrinker when facing Akali will help significantly.